About Jaboulet Wines

 Jasper Hill are produced entirely on the estate using organic/biodynamic principles.
 The estate produce their own organic compost and have never used synthetic chemicals on either the vines or the soils, since vineyards were planted in 1975.
 Viticultural practices are as close to nature as possible: own rooted vines (ie. not grafted on to American rootstocks to confer Phylloxera resistance), no irrigation whatsoever, minimal tillage, natural inter-row mulching leading to broad bio-diversity, in turn giving depth and intensity to our wines.
 Only hand pruning of the vines and hand harvesting of the fruit can allow the human connection to the living soil.

-About Jean Defaix Wines
+More About Jean Defaix Winery

 Jean Defaix

-More on the Jean Jacques Morel Winery
+More About Jean Jacques Morel Winery

 Jean Jacques Morel

-More About Jean Marc Brocard Winery
+More on the Jean Marc Brocard Winery

 Jean Marc Brocard

-About the Jim Barry Winery
+More About Jim Barry Wines

 The Jim Barry vineyards were established in the cool uplands of the North Mount Lofty ranges in 1959